hapax/hapax.github.io/assets/reality.md

 deeps of space.

-Now, there are many more things I could say about Betelguese, but this is a single star.
-One of 19 in the constellation of Orion, which is one of hundreds of that humans of different times and places have invented.
+Now, there are many more things I could say about Betelguese, but this is a single star, one of 19 in the constellation of Orion, which is one of hundreds that humans of different times and places have invented.
-They are drawn using only the stars visible to the naked eye, which are a mere sliver of the total number of stars in the galaxy, not to mention the stars in other galaxies.
-And like our sun, we expect most of these stars, both visible and invisible, to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
+These constellations are drawn using only the stars visible to the naked eye, which are a mere sliver of the total number of stars in the galaxy, not to mention the stars in other galaxies.
+Like our sun, we expect most of these stars, both visible and invisible, to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
 Perhaps, every now and again, they ask why things fall.